matheus-vandyke/los-pizzas-hermanos-LP/README.md

 ## Licença / License

-O Código desse site é aberto e licenciado sob a licença Apache v2. / The code on this website is open and licensed under the Apache v2 License
+O Código desse site é aberto e licenciado sob a licença Apache v2. / The code on this website is open source and licensed under the Apache v2 License